drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

 operation constraints) seemed easier to reason about than slicing operations into sub-groups, or into isolated operations.
 Operationally, this makes MixT a very different approach to enforcing consistency types.
-At a glance, this approach seems like it should be easier to build on top of Ceph than an IPA-style consistency type system.
+At a glance, this approach seems like it should be easier to build on top of Ceph than an IPA-style consistency type system due to the lack of support for weaker consistency.
 However, while the similarity between Ceph and Postgres providing strong consistency by default seems like something that would make MixT applicable for being used on top of Ceph, it is not clear that mixed-consistency transactions will be able to achieve weaker consistency on top of Ceph.
-I think this is due to Postgres having weaker levels of isolation, but I am not sure that Ceph offers weaker levels of isolation.
+I suspect that support for weaker levels of isolation in Postgres enables MixT to support weaker consistency by breaking up a transaction into smaller transactions.
+I may be misunderstanding MixT's implementation, but it seems that weaker isolation is the only way to achieve weaker consistency if the data store does not explicitly support weak consistency models.
 Before attempting to architect an approach that layers MixT on top of Ceph, it will be important to understand the effect of isolation levels on mixed-consistency transactions.
+It will also be important to understand whether transaction splitting has the desired semantics over Ceph, given that Ceph does not seem to support transactions (though they are requested?
+It is hard to tell when they were requested and if they were ever completed).

 ### Declarative Programming over Mixed Consistencies
 [QUELEA][quelea-paper] takes a declarative programming approach to allowing developers directly